Rise-Vision/risevision-documentation/_posts/user/advanced/display/2015-6-23-native-player.md

 The word “player” is also used in the term “media player”, which refers to the computer portion of your display, i.e., to the device that connects to and powers your digital sign.
 But in general, when we talk about the Player, we’re referring to the software.

-###Where can I download Player?
-To download the Player software, go to http://www.risevision.com/player/ and select the version made for the operating system used by your display’s computer/media player.

 ##Windows Native Player Optimization Guide

 This document applies to Windows 8.1 32bit

+###Where can I download Player?
+To download the Native Player software for Windows 8.1, click [here](http://www.risevision.com/native-player/#windows1).

 ###Turn Screensaver Off
 1. From Control Panel select **Appearance and Personalization**